Zoran Filipović: Managerial career

-After the Emirates experience, he became the technical director of the Football Association of Serbia and Montenegro A and u21 squads participating in the 2006 FIFA World Cup in Germany and the 2006 U21 European Championship in Portugal.
+After the Emirates experience, he became the technical director of the Football Association of Serbia and Montenegro A and U21 squads participating in the 2006 FIFA World Cup in Germany and the 2006 U21 European Championship in Portugal.

 On 1 February 2007, he was appointed the first coach of the newly created Montenegro national team.
 His first game in charge was a friendly against Hungary on 24 March 2007 where they won their debut match with 2–1.
 The record in the newly formed Montenegro national team was more than positive for a team rated always as underdogs – of a total of 23 matches played, 8 victories were achieved, 8 draws and 7 defeats.

-The FA president Dejan Savićević commented when Zoran Filipović's contract expired in January 2010 – "Filipović did an enormously good job.
+The FA president Dejan Savićević commented when Filipović's contract expired in January 2010 – "Filipović did an enormously good job.
 He formed a great group of players and worked with great enthusiasm."
-Zoran Filipović left the Balkan newcomers in an astonishing 73rd position in the FIFA ranking when he departed from this historical role.

-Only two months after leaving the helm of Montenegro national team he assumed a 3-month coaching job contract in Romanian club FC Ceahlăul Piatra Neamţ.
+Filipović left the Balkan newcomers in an astonishing 73rd position in the FIFA ranking when he departed from this historical role.
+Only two months after leaving the helm of Montenegro national team he assumed a 3-month coaching job contract in Romanian club FC Ceahlăul Piatra Neamț.

 In July 2010 he was hired by South African club Golden Arrows from Durban.

-With only three months left in the championship and with relegation imminent, Zoran Filipović arrived in FC Atyrau to save the team from relegation.
+With only three months left in the championship and with relegation imminent, Filipović arrived in FC Atyrau to save the team from relegation.
 He stayed on to sign a one-year contract for season 2012.

-In May 2016 it was announced by Serbia that Zoran Filipović will return to national team football in a new role.
+In May 2016 it was announced by Serbia that Filipović will return to national team football in a new role.

-After five years in the Serbia where significant achievements were attained, in December 2020 accepted a new Challenge to become the National Team Coach of Libyan Football Federation.
-In May 2021 before the start of the qualifications for the Arab Cup in Qatar he terminated his contract with the Libyan Football Federation in FIFA with just cause.
+After five years in the Serbia where significant achievements were attained, in December 2020 accepted a new challenge to become the national team coach of Libya.
+In May 2021, before the start of the qualifications for the 2021 FIFA Arab Cup in Qatar, he terminated his contract with the Libyan Football Federation (LFF) in FIFA with a just cause.